Hosted annually by the Mental Health Foundation, Mental Health Awareness Week is a time to shine the spotlight on mental health problems

 Social media is a brilliant tool for shedding light on mental health.
 It can be used to share personal stories, show solidarity and increase understanding.

 The international symbol for mental health awareness is a green ribbon, so wearing one will instantly demonstrate your support.
-Order a green ribbon badge here (all proceeds go to the mental health foundation).

 Understanding Mental Health Problems